-4.4 Object Recognition
+4.1 Object Recognition

-Features, characteristic series of colors or a pattern of colors, are used for object recognition, e.g., a sequence of some orange pixels (maybe white this year) is an indication of a ball.
+Features, characteristic series of colors or a pattern of colors, are used for object recognition, e.g., a sequence of some white pixels is an indication of a ball.
 Fig. 4 shows the recognized ball, goal and obstacles in the image.
 Ball detector After Color Segmentation, Breath First Search (BFS) is used in order to find candidate regions of the ball.
 Then for each candidate regions, the convex set of the region is calculated and three points are sampled randomly on its edge.
 At last, a circle is fitted with these points and the fitting error is evaluated.
 If the error is less than a certain threshold, this region is accepted as a ball.